 Accreditation

-There are two types of institutions that offer online degrees — brick-and-mortar institutions with an online component, like University of Houston and Florida State University, and schools that exist entirely online, like Western Governors University.
+There are two types of institutions that offer online degrees — brick-and-mortar institutions with an online learning component, like the University of Houston and Florida State University, and schools that exist entirely online, like Western Governors University.
 Quality online master’s programs are available at both types of institutions.
 One way to ensure you’re enrolling in a worthwhile program is to confirm the school’s accreditation status.
 This means the institution meets standards for educational quality set by the U.S. Department of Education and the accrediting bodies it oversees.
 Accreditation not only affects the quality of the education you receive, but it can impact your financial aid eligibility, employment opportunities, and future enrollment in other postsecondary programs.

 Non-profit and for-profit status